-The following paragraph presents a brief overview of the work-flow of our volume raycasting approach.
-Bricking of volume data is a well known method to exploit cache coherence [PSL98, GWGS02, LY96, GBKG].
-We decompose the volume data in bricks and perform processing brickwise.
+The following paragraph presents a brief overview of the workflow of our volume raycasting approach.
+Bricking of volume data is a well known method to exploit cache coherence [2, 3, 7, 14].
+We decompose the volume data in bricks and perform processing brick-wise.
 The volume raycasting process is subdivided into preprocessing, pre-rendering, rendering, and post-rendering.
-The pre-processing step is done only once during start-up and the remaining steps are performed every time the image needs to be re-rendered.
+The preprocessing step is done only once during start-up and the remaining steps are performed every time the image needs to be re-rendered.
 At first we give a brief overview of the four rendering steps.

 - Pre-Processing: During loading, the data is decomposed into small bricks of size 323.
 The data within the bricks and the bricks themselves are stored in common xyz-order.
 For each brick information about the contained density values is stored, e.g. min-max values, quantized binary histograms, etc. - Pre-rendering: In this phase transparent regions are removed and the rays-volume intersections are computed.
-There are eight different brick processing lists which are defined by the eight possible viewing-quadrants in 3D.
-Depending on the viewing direction the appropriate list is selected to process the volume brick-wise and in correct visibility order. - Rendering: According to the brick list, all rays traverse the bricks in visibility order, until all bricks are processed or all rays are terminated due to complete opacity accumulation.
-During traversing regular re-sampling, gradient computation, classification, shading and composition are performed.
+There are eight different brick lists which are defined by the eight possible viewing-octants in 3D.
+Depending on the viewing direction the appropriate list is selected to process the volume brick-wise and in correct visibility order.

-Post-rendering: At this point the final image is displayed with OpenGL or similar painting methods, or written to a file, or sent over the network to a client.
+- Rendering: According to the brick list, all rays traverse the bricks in visibility order, until all bricks are processed or all rays are terminated due to complete opacity accumulation.
+During traversing regular re-sampling, gradient computation, classification, shading and composition are performed. - Post-rendering: At this point the final image is displayed, written to a file, or sent over the network to a client.

-A more detailed description of the used acceleration techniques and structures for the pre-rendering and rendering step is given in the following sections.
+A more detailed description of the used acceleration techniques and structures for the pre-rendering and rendering step is given in the following Sections.
 There are two major strategies to accelerate volume raycasting.
 The first one is to reduce the computational costs at one re-sampling location.
-We achieve this by using an acceleration technique for gradient estimation (section 4).
-The second is to efficiently remove and skip transparent regions, which we achieve by using quantized binary histograms, granular resolution octrees, and a cell invisibility cache (section 5).
+We achieve this by using an acceleration technique for gradient estimation (Section 4).
+The second strategy is to efficiently remove and skip transparent regions, which we achieve by using quantized binary histograms, granular resolution octrees, and a cell invisibility cache (Section 5).